-How to own a home by the age of 25 - BBC News
+How to own a home by the age of 25

 Soaring property prices mean just one in five 25-year-olds own a property, compared to nearly half two decades ago, according to one recent study.

-But as the government prepares to unveil its Housing White Paper, a there are some young people who have managed to buck the trend - without help from the bank of mum and dad.
+But as the government unveils its Housing White Paper, there are some young people who have managed to buck the trend - without help from the bank of mum and dad.

 Here four young homeowners - all couples - who bought properties in 2016 - reveal just how they did it.